idelfrides/LearningReactJS/REACT_COURSE_NOTES.md

   - For doing a list Renderization, first of all, we need an `array`
   - Then use `map` function to loop the list of itens
   - So, render and show something in screen
-  - It possible to put together `Conditional operations and List Renderization`
+  - It is possible to put together `Conditional operations and List Renderization`
   - To return an JSX template, must use `( )`

 ## `CLASS 14` - STATE LIFT

   - `State Lift` is a technique used to share the `state`
-  - It normal many components `depends on same state`
+  - It is normal many components `depends on same state`
   - In that case, we centralize the state in the father Component, and `define who uses and who defines ( setState )`